Make a donation to Broadland District Liberal Democrats

 You can help us achieve the changes we all care about by standing for election, delivering leaflets, canvassing voters or making phone calls.
 But you can also help by making a donation.

 Your donation will make a real difference.
-For example, PM recently donated £50 to Broadland District Liberal Democrats, which would fund a survey of local residents views: a real boost.
+For example, PM has donated £50 to Broadland District Liberal Democrats, which would fund a survey of local residents views: a real boost.

 Donate to Broadland District Liberal Democrats today